ulvij/algorithms/array_rotation/Readme.md

 }
 ```
 Complexity Analysis
-- Time complexity : O(n)O(n).
+- Time complexity : O(n).
 One pass is used to put the numbers in the new array.
 And another pass to copy the new array to the original one.
-- Space complexity : O(n)O(n).
+- Space complexity : O(n).
 Another array of the same size is used.

 ### 2. Using Cyclic Replacements
 ```kotlin